StillKeepTry/Transformer-PyTorch/README.md

   booktitle = {Proc. of NIPS},
 }
 ```
 Feel grateful for the contribution of the facebook research and the google research.
+Besides, if you get benefits from this repository, please give me a star.

 # Details